 Service Providers may use different Inter-Operator connections, e.g.direct or different indirect modes for each service independently.

-Editor’s note: Service type is just one of the criteria that the Service Provider is using, other criteria should be clarified.

 Interconnection Points shall be uniquely defined between each pair of Service Providers (i.e. by means of a SLA), and work in a consistent manner regardless the access network (i.e. fixed, mobile CS, mobile PS) used by the end-user.

-The Inter-Operator connection that is for the establishment of a service between two Service Providers, shall be uniquely identified.
-To achieve this unique identification, also when multiple modes of indirect interconnections across intermediate networks are used, information about the IP Interconnection Intermediate Carrier and mode of indirect interconnection may be needed in addition to information about the interconnected service providers.It shall be possible to use one single IP interconnection between a pair of Service Providers for both IP multimedia services and legacy circuit-switch services at the same time.
+The Inter-Operator connection that is used for the establishment of a service between two Service Providers, shall be uniquely identified.
+To achieve this unique identification, also when multiple modes of indirect interconnections across intermediate networks are used, information about the IP Interconnection Intermediate Carrier and mode of indirect interconnection may be needed in addition to information about the interconnected service providers.
+This information could be used by the IP-Interconnect Intermediate Carrier for advanced routing capabilities (e.g. least cost routing) and inter-operator accounting.

+It shall be possible to use one single IP interconnection between a pair of Service Providers for both IP multimedia services and legacy circuit-switch services (over IP) at the same time.

-It shall be possible for the IP Interconnection Intermediate Carrier to identify whether a communication pertains to a circuit switched service or an IP Multimedia service.
-This allows the IP Interconnection Intermediate Carrier to perform routing to the correct interconnect when necessary.It shall be possible for the IP Interconnection Intermediate Carrier to identify whether a communication pertains to a circuit switched service or a particular IP Multimedia service (e.g. MMTel, PSTN emulation).
-This allows the IP Interconnection Intermediate Carrier to perform Interworking when necessary and if allowed by the Service Provider.
+It shall be possible for the IP Interconnection Intermediate Carrier to identify whether a communication pertains to a circuit switched service or a particular IP Multimedia service (e.g. MMTel, PSTN emulation).
+This allows the IP Interconnection Intermediate Carrier to perform Interworking when necessary and if allowed by the Service Provider and to perform routing to the correct interconnect point..

-It shall be possible for the terminating Service Provider to identify whether a communication pertains to a circuit switched service or an IP Multimedia service.
-This allows the terminating Service Provider supporting both a Circuit-switched core network and an IP Multimedia Core network to direct the call to the appropriate domain.Transparent E2E IP connectivity and interworking (for both IPv4 and IPv6 addressing schemes) shall be possible in all IP inter-connect scenarios.
-To achieve this, mechanisms for IP Interworking (e.g. IP address and/or port translation, IP version translation) should be employed.
+It shall be possible for the terminating Service Provider to determine which communication domain to use (i.e. circuit switched service or an IP Multimedia service) based on the type of communication from the originating Service Provider (direct or via an IP-Interconnect Intermediate carrier).
+This allows the terminating Service Provider supporting both a Circuit-switched core network and an IP Multimedia Core network to direct the call to the appropriate domain.

+It shall be possible for the originating Service Provider to determine which communication domain to use (i.e. circuit switched service or an IP Multimedia service) based on the type of destination.
+This allows the originating Service Provider supporting both a Circuit-switched core network and an IP Multimedia Core network to direct the call to the appropriate domain.

+Transparent E2E IP connectivity and interworking (for both IPv4 and IPv6 addressing schemes) shall be possible in all IP inter-connect scenarios.
+To facilitate this, mechanisms for IP Interworking (e.g. IP address and/or port translation, IP version translation) should be employed.

-Transcoding in the media path shall be possible to enable communication between domains
+Transcoding in the media path shall be possible to enable communication between domains.

-It shall be possible to apply load balancing mechanisms and dynamic selection of routes at the interconnection point of a Service Provider’s network.It shall be possible to monitor QoS parameters to provide real-time evaluation of network performance.
+It shall be possible to apply load balancing mechanisms (including mechanisms such as call gapping) and dynamic selection of routes at the interconnection point of a Service Provider’s network in all modes..

+It shall be possible to monitor QoS parameters to provide real-time evaluation of network performance.

-Service Providers must be able to apply static and dynamic policies in the interconnection points, in order to allocate resources and manage traffic accordingly, taking into account different sources of information such as service signalling, network congestion, real-time QoS parameters.
+Service Providers should be able to apply static and dynamic policies in the interconnection points, in order to allocate resources and manage traffic accordingly, taking into account different sources of information such as service signalling, network congestion, real-time QoS parameters.

-Where required by local regulation or operator policy, emergency calls at an interconnection point:
+Where required by local regulation or Operator policy, emergency calls at an interconnection point:

 - Are identified emergency calls by the destination (e.g. "112" or SIP URI), or by an indication in the call establishment request;

 - have call establishment requests processed in preference to other call establishment requests in the event of restricted availability of resources;